Defeat Lust & Pornography A young man training for an endurance race.

 Running the Race With Endurance

 Every year, Covenant Eyes holds a scholarship essay contest, with thousands of dollars in prizes awarded to the winners.
-The following essay is one of last year’s finalists.
-Applications for the 2024 scholarship are due by May 31, 2024.
-Click here to apply!
+The following essay is one of the previous finalists.

 “Let the words of my mouth and the meditation of my heart be acceptable in your sight, O Lord, my rock and redeemer” (Psalm 19:14).